newrelic/micrometer-registry-newrelic/README.md

 ```

-// TODO figure this out?
-Note: We have not built a spring-boot autoconfigurable shim for the configuration interface.
-Advice or contributions
-on the correct and idiomatic way to provide that are very welcome.

 And, that's it!
-For details on what your metrics will look like once they are reported, please see the [Micrometer exporter spec](TODO add link to public spec).
+For details on what your metrics will look like once they are reported, please see the [Micrometer exporter spec](https://github.com/newrelic/exporter-specs).